 Andrea Bison, Co-Founder Thjnk Zurich

 Five years ago, Andrea Bison founded thjnk together with Alexander Jaggy.
-She previously worked in Hamburg at Jung von Matt, Springer & Jacoby, kempertrautmann and thjnk.
+Previously, she worked in Hamburg at Jung von Matt, Springer & Jacoby, kempertrautmann and thjnk.
 This is already her second nomination as advertiser:in of the year.
 In the online voting, she was in second place behind David Schärer.
 To be among the three nominees at all is an unmistakable sign of being perceived as outstanding by the industry, advertising clients and readers of the trade press.
 "We've managed to create great campaigns for some very exciting brands that have really made a difference.
 That's our primal drive, to accompany brands on their journey and give shape to them through ideas and end up touching people with them."
 And they do.

 Thjnk has just won gold with the Denner ad "Alles da.
 Immer nah" in the category "Commercials up to 90 seconds".
 Who doesn't know the commercial in which the baby in diapers runs to the Denner to fill the empty refrigerator at home?
 It is children who inspire Andrea Bison, because they "don't have scissors in their heads yet".
 Children would see no limits and have a free spirit.
 Asked whether she sees herself more as a service provider or a seductress, she remains pragmatic.
 "Even the greatest seductress wants to achieve a good result in the end."
 In that respect, she says, you can't pick it apart.
 The Swiss by choice is a mother of three and lives with her family in Zurich.